mnmarov/Interview-WebService/README.md

 You can modify the xml to see different result e.g. Command="DEFAULT1" will result in:

 "Message": "Invalid command specified.",

 "Status": -1

+The relevant code is in:

+WebService\TestWebService.cs

+public WebServiceResponse Upload(XmlDocument request)